7 Signs You're Aging Faster Than You Should & What To Do About It

 Bloodshot, irritated eyes could be a sign you're not getting enough sleep, you're spending too much time in front of a screen, or—more concerningly—that your overall system is inflamed.
 In fact, some experts believe that red eyes that don't respond to common remedies are an indicator of chronic inflammation and may be related to conditions like arthritis or thyroid dysfunction.
 Inflammation is also a driver of nearly every chronic disease.

-Try this: In addition to getting checked out by your doctor, be sure to add plenty of anti-inflammatory foods.
+In addition to getting checked out by your doctor, be sure to add plenty of anti-inflammatory foods.
 Amy Shah, M.D., recommends six to nine servings of green leafy vegetables and cruciferous vegetables; plenty of omega-3-rich seeds, nuts, and oils; and other superfoods including garlic, ginger, turmeric, and blueberries.

 5. You sit basically all day long.

 You've heard that sitting is the new smoking, right?
 Well, it might not be quite that bad, but it is still pretty toxic to your health.
 "Spending more than just six hours a day on your backside drives up blood pressure and places you at a greater risk for diabetes, obesity, depression, and some types of cancer," Jordan Metzl, M.D., told mbg.
 "People who already have chronic illnesses see an increase in their symptoms."
 Not to mention, the position of sitting causes your hip flexors to become super tight, which can up your risk of injury.

 It also might show up in an unexpected place: your complexion.
 Research shows that a lack of exercise can further exacerbate oxidative stress—leading to premature aging and loss of vibrancy.
 And on the flip side, even just moderate weekly physical activity can help fight free radical damage in skin cells.